dwiegreffe/mdsrv-web/tutorial.md

 <p>
 <div markdown="1">

-1. Import a Clustal alignment (.aln) using the Open Local Files menu. <br>
+1. Import a Clustal alignment (_.aln_) using the _Open Local Files_ menu.
-2. Import the structures corresponding to the sequences in the alignment.<br>
+2. Import the structures corresponding to the sequences in the alignment.
-3. Match the sequences of the alignment with the structures using the Match Sequence Alignment menu in the Extension Panel at the bottom. <br>
+3. Match the sequences of the alignment with the structures using the _Match Sequence Alignment_ menu in the _Extension_ panel at the bottom.
-    - For each sequence in the alignment, you must specify which sequence of the structure should be matched to it.<br>
+    - For each sequence in the alignment, you must specify which sequence of the structure should be matched to it.
-    - Each sequence needs its own structure.<br>
+    - Each sequence needs its own structure.
-    - Match the following parameters for each sequence in the alignment:<br>
+    - Match the following parameters for each sequence in the alignment:
-        - Structure<br>
+        - _Structure_
-        - Entity<br>
+        - _Entity_
-        - Chain<br>
+        - _Chain_
-        - Instance (if available)<br>
+        - _Instance_ (if available)
-4. Select Apply Matching.<br>
+4. Select the _Apply Matching_ button.
-    - If the structures are correctly matched, they will be superposed according to the alignment.<br>
+    - If the structures are correctly matched, they will be superposed according to the alignment.
-    - If the matching is not correct, it is indicated which sequences of the alignment were not matched correctly in the Log at the bottom.
+    - If the matching is not correct, it is indicated which sequences of the alignment were not matched correctly in the _Log_ at the bottom.

 <center>
     <figure class='video_container'>